Why PEPs are High Risk and a Threat To Your Business?

 (ii) How do you check for a PEP?

-EU and FINCEN regulations state that strict customer due diligence must be applied before establishing any business relation with a potential customer.
+EU and FINCEN regulations state that strict Customer Due Diligence must be applied before establishing any business relationship with a potential customer.
 This indicates that PEP screening must be done during the on-boarding process.

-Financial Action Task Force (FATF) establishes a standardised “list” of known entities and profiles updated on daily basis with new data extracted from global sources.
-This enlists all individuals on the basis of their personal information (Name, DoB, Country of Residence) which satisfy FATF’s definition of a PEP.
-All potential customers must be screened against these lists to ensure that they are not present in them.
+Financial Action Task Force (FATF) establishes a standardized “list” of known entities and profiles updated on a daily basis with new data extracted from global sources.
+This enlists all individuals on the basis of their personal information (Name, DoB, Country of Residence) which satisfies FATF’s definition of a PEP.
+All potential customers must be screened against these lists to ensure that they are not present in the PEP record lists.

-Is there a such thing as a good PEP?
+Is there such a thing as good PEP?

 The answer is no. The concept of PEPs is not defined on moral grounds.
 All PEPs are not inherently “bad”.
 Not in terms of morals.
-The risk of a PEP is relevant to possibilities to commit illegal activities under the Risk Based Thinking model.
-Risk Based Thinking approach means to ensure practices in place to proactively address future disasters.
+The risk of a PEP is relevant to the possibility to commit illegal activities under the Risk-Based Thinking model.
+A risk-based Thinking approach means to ensure practices in place to proactively address future disasters.
 Based on the history that gave birth to various ruinous circumstances for business, each onboarding identity should be screened against security parameters using a pre-defined risk-based thinking model.
 This helps deter the rate of fraudulent activities in a legitimate system.

-As per FATF’s definition of PEP, four distinct categories are given.
-Businesses can apply restrictions and train their systems accordingly.
-A low risk PEP may be allowed performing transactions while a high risk PEP may not be allowed entry in the system altogether.
+As per FATF’s definition of a PEP, four distinct categories are mentioned.
+Businesses can apply restrictions and train their systems as well as employees accordingly.
+A low-risk PEP may be allowed performing transactions while a high-risk PEP may not be allowed entry in the system altogether.
 Keeping all such parameters in place, businesses can ensure high-end security and prevent their system from the criminal entities and therefore, regulatory penalties.